-- 1. Graduation rates for DHS remain highest performance level; for the 2019-2020, over 97% of students graduate within four years. - 2.
+- 1. Graduation rates for DHS remain highest performance level; over 95% of students graduate within four years. - 2.
 Overall, DHS students are still excelling in English Language Arts, but there is a need to continue to focus on mathematics achievement and the suspension rate. - 3.
-Nearly all graduating seniors are considered college and career prepared as indicated by the blue designation; this is one of the highest percentages in the county.
+Nearly all graduating seniors are considered college and career prepared as indicated by the blue designation.